Skip to main content

 Can't achieve your vision with Confluence's out-of-the-box features alone?
 A third-party app, such as Content Formatting Macros for Confluence, gives you all the tools you need to structure and style your team page however you want.

-Bonus: Grab our free team page template
+Bonus: Get our team page template

-Confluence templates are a great way to set up pages quickly and effortlessly.
+As we’ve already shown you, Confluence templates are a great way to set up pages quickly and effortlessly.
 We've created a team page template that's easy to navigate and very engaging, meaning users will actually read and remember the content you put on the page.

-A gif of a user scrolling down a Confluence team page made with Content Formatting Macros for Confluence
+A GIF of a user scrolling down a Confluence team page made with Content Formatting Macros for Confluence

 Our template helps you elevate your team page with ease